-In accordance with State of Florida Chapter 10.550, Rules of the Auditor General, the financial activity and internal controls surrounding the activity of the University of Florida License Plate Project and the University Major Gifts Program were audited as of and for the fiscal year ended June 30, 2019.
+In accordance with State of Florida Chapter 10.650, Rules of the Auditor General, the financial activity and internal controls surrounding the activity of the University Major Gifts Program was audited as of and for the fiscal year ended June 30, 2020.
 The auditor's report on these procedures is not included in this document, but can be found at www.uff.ufl.edu.
 The report includes no findings, questioned costs or deficiencies in internal control over compliance.